Amarnath Temple: Shiva Linga

 According to the ancient Hindu texts of the Mahabharata and Puranas a lingam represents Shiva.
 The lingam waxes during May to August, as snow melts in the Himalayas above the cave, and water seeps into the rocks of the cave; thereafter, the lingam gradually wanes.
 Religious beliefs hold that the lingam grows and shrinks with the phases of the moon, reaching its height during the summer festival.
 Hindus believe this is the place where Shiva explained the secret of life and eternity to his divine consort, Parvati.

 Lidder Valley, where the cave is located, has a number of glaciers.
-In 2009, glaciologist M. N. Koul, the former head of the geography department at the University of Jammu, has said that while more scientific studies are needed, contributors to change in lingam size could include changes in the water's pathways to the lingum.
+In 2009, glaciologist M. N. Koul, the former head of the geography department at the University of Jammu, has said that while more scientific studies are needed, contributors to change in lingam size could include changes in the water's pathways to the lingam.
 The cave is made of limestone and gypsum.
 Heat generated by tourists affects the size of the stalagmite.
-Outside temperate changes also affect their size.
+Outside temperature changes also affect their size.
 To minimize artificially induced temperature changes, helicopter trips and helipad sites are regulated.
-There has been talk of artificially extending the life of the stalagmites, this has met with objections.
+There has been talk of artificially extending the life of the stalagmites; this was met with objections.